Hassanamiguel/Hassanamiguel/README.md

-### Olá, eu sou Lourenço Miguel Maiamba Umue, sou mas conhecido como Hassain.👌👨‍💻🫰🏀
+### Hello, I'm Lourenço Miguel Maiamba Umue, I'm better known as Hassain.👌👨‍💻🫰🏀

-<p>Sou um Desenvolvedor Full Stack mas agora estou focado na área Front-end.
-Estou constantemente desenvolvendo e aprendendo mais linguagens para resolver problemas reais e ajudar outros desenvolvedores a se atualizarem no mundo da programação!</p>
+<p>I'm a Full Stack Developer but now I'm focused on the Front-end area.
+I'm constantly developing and learning more languages ​​to solve real problems and help other developers get up to speed in the world of programming!</p>

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/wanderleyhassain/)